Softcatala/LanguageToolAndroidService/README.md

-**Update: this application is NO longer published in Google Play and it's no longer actively maintained.
+UPDATE: this application is NO longer published in Google Play and it's no longer actively maintained.
-**

 --- Introduction